bankcex/docs/the-fuse-chain/consensus-contracts/stake-delegate-and-withdraw.md

 # Stake, Delegate and Withdraw

-The basic requirement to become a BankCEX chain validator is to have a stake amount of at least 100,000 BankCEX tokens.
-The stake amount is the sum of staked and delegated BankCEX tokens of the address.
-This guide walks trough the process of using MEW \(MyEtherWallet.com\) in the process of using BankCEX network.
+The basic requirement to become a Bankcoin chain validator is to have a stake amount of at least 100,000 Bankcoin tokens.
+The stake amount is the sum of staked and delegated Bankcoin tokens of the address.
+This guide walks trough the process of using MEW \(MyEtherWallet.com\) in the process of using Bankcoin network.

 {% hint style="warning" %}
 **Roadmap** - Those functionalities will be built into our Studio and will not require any technical knowledge in the future.